jpmontano/nishanimate/README.md

 Aanii / Hello

-**NishAnimate is a deskop application which produces animated images to help make Nishnaabe-language audio and text understandable.**
+**NishAnimate is a desktop application which produces animated images to help make Nishnaabe-language audio and text understandable.**

 ## Introduction